Painful Lump in the Arch of My Foot [Exercises & Home Treatment]

 - This is very, very rare.

-- In our office we would definitely screen it with an ultrasound and possibly even send you for an MRI or perform a tissue biopsy.
+- We would definitely screen it with an ultrasound in our office and possibly even send you for an MRI or perform a tissue biopsy.

 - If you are worried, it is better to make 100% sure.